Snappsu/Coding-Bootcamp/README.md

 ## 2. Adding ESP8266 Library to the IDE
 1. Click on File > Preferences
-* On Windows...
+* On Windows, click on 'File' (at the top of the window), then 'Preferences'
-* On OS X, Click on Arduino (at the top), then Preferences
+* On OS X, click on 'Arduino' (at the top), then 'Preferences'
 2. Enter `http://arduino.esp8266.com/versions/2.2.0/package_esp8266com_index.json` in the "Additional Boards Manager URLs:" field

 <img src="https://github.com/Snappsu/Coding-Bootcamp/blob/master/pics/PereferencesWindow.png?raw=true">